kriasoft/react-starter-kit/README.md

 > This project template is a skeleton for an [isomorphic](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/)
 > web application (SPA) based on Facebook's [React](https://facebook.github.io/react/)
 > library and [Flux](http://facebook.github.io/flux/) architecture.
 You can use
 > it to quickly bootstrap your web application projects.
-It contains only
-> client-side components and development tools and is recommended to be paired
-> with a server-side project similar to [ASP.NET Web Application Starter Kit](https://github.com/kriasoft/AspNet-Server-Template).
+All the parts of this
+> project template are easily replaceable.

 [![Facebook React Starter Kit](https://dl.dropboxusercontent.com/u/16006521/Screens/facebook-react-starter-kit.png)](https://github.com/kriasoft/react-starter-kit)